Pakistan's beleaguered Imran Khan faces local media blackout - ExBulletin

 Pakistan’s beleaguered Imran Khan faces local media blackout

-ISLAMABAD, June 5 (Reuters) – Coverage of former Pakistani Prime Minister Imran Khan has disappeared from all mainstream news channels in the country after the media regulator told networks to block those involved in the riots last month, a Reuters investigation revealed on Monday.
+ISLAMABAD (Reuters) – Coverage of former Pakistani Prime Minister Imran Khan disappeared from all mainstream news channels in the country after the media regulator asked networks to block people involved in the riots last month , a Reuters investigation revealed on Monday.

 A directive, seen by Reuters, was issued by the regulator last week referring to violent protests in Pakistan last month following Khan’s brief arrest which saw military facilities ransacked, allegedly by the former prime’s supporters minister.